britzky/britzky/README.md

 - 🌱 I’m currently learning **TypeScript**

-- 👨‍💻 All of my projects are available at [https://spontaneous-fairy-560405.netlify.app](https://spontaneous-fairy-560405.netlify.app)
+- 👨‍💻 All of my projects are available at [John Clapper's Portfolio](https://spontaneous-fairy-560405.netlify.app)

 - 💬 Ask me about **React, JavaScript, HTML, CSS**